 National Security Council-68

-For a historic overview of NSC-68, see The U.S. Department of State Office of the Historian website
+For a historical overview of NSC-68, see The U.S. Department of State Office of the Historian website.

-For a scanned pdf of the original document NSC-68, go to the Truman Library
+If you are interested in a scanned pdf of the original document NSC-68, go to the Truman Library.

 The means of the geopolitical code were twofold:

 - NSC-68 claimed a “policy to develop a healthy international community” (a geopolitical agenda).

 - The document outlined a “policy of ‘containing’ the Soviet system” or negating the ideological and geopolitical challenger.

 What were the goals of the containment policy?

 How was the US geopolitical code represented for domestic and for international audiences?